Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Introduction

-Regarding the LAP, historically a lot of effort was put into lessening the decay assumptions on the short/long range perturbations.
+Regarding the LAP for Schr\"odinger operators, historically a lot of effort was put into lessening the decay assumptions on the short/long range perturbations.
 In this regard a breakthrough was made in 1981 by E.\ Mourre, see \cite{Mo1} and \cite{Mo2}.
-Very roughly speaking, assuming the short range perturbation satisfies $V_{\text{sr}}(x) = O(|x|^{-2})$ and the long range perturbation satisfies $x \cdot \grad V_{\text{lr}}(x) = O(|x|^{-1})$, as well as several other technicalities, Mourre's theory implied the following LAP for the Schr\"odinger operator $H = -\Delta + V_{\text{sr}} + V_{\text{lr}}$ on $\R^d$ over some open real interval $I$:
+Very roughly speaking, assuming the short range perturbation satisfies $V_{\text{sr}}(x) = O(|x|^{-2})$ and the long range perturbation satisfies $x \cdot \grad V_{\text{lr}}(x) = O(|x|^{-1})$ as $|x| \to +\infty$, as well as several other technicalities, Mourre's theory implied the following LAP for the Schr\"odinger operator $H = -\Delta + V_{\text{sr}} + V_{\text{lr}}$ on $\R^d$ over some open real interval $I$: for every fixed $s>1/2$,

 Here $\langle x \rangle := \sqrt{1+|x|^2}$ and $A$ is some self-adjoint operator.
 The theory was improved and by the end of the $20^{\text{th}}$ century the book \cite{ABG} presented a more sophisticated but optimal abstract framework to treat the short/long range potentials.
 This framework now goes by the name of \textit{classical Mourre theory}.
 The Wigner-von Neumann potential is not in the scope of this framework because its decay is at best $O(|x|^{-1})$, see e.g.\ \cite[Proposition 5.4]{GJ2} for the continuous case and \cite[Proposition 4.2]{Ma1} for the discrete case.